neurallayer/roboquant-quickstart/src/main/resources/archetype-resources/docs/README.md

 At the same location you can also find a basic implementation of a strategy called `MyStrategy`.

-By default, the following two roboquant modules are included in the project:
+By default, the following roboquant modules are included in the project:

 - roboquant: the core module of roboquant
 - roboquant-ta: adds technical analysis indicators and strategies
 - roboquant-avro: adds support for Avro files and comes with several demo feeds

-However the `pom.xml` file already contains the other modules, ready to be uncommented.
+The `pom.xml` file also already contains references to the other modules, ready to be uncommented.

 Compile your Application
 ========================
-To compile your application you can enter the following command from the command-line:
+To compile your application, you can enter the following command from the command-line:

 ```shell
 mvn compile